KipData/FnckSQL/README.md

 KipSQL is designed to allow small Rust projects to reduce external dependencies and get rid of heavy database maintenance, so that the Rust application itself can provide SQL storage capabilities.

-If you are a developer of the following applications, we very much welcome you to try using KipSQL and provide your experience and opinions on using it.
-- personal website
-- desktop/mobile application
-- learning database
-- platform bot

 Welcome to our WebSite, Power By KipSQL: **http://www.kipdata.site/**

 ### Quick Started